uofs-simlab/pythOS/README.md

-	 When using the finite element capabilities of firedrake this is a .h5 file accessible through the `CheckpointFile` interface from firedrake.
+	 When using the finite element capabilities of firedrake this is a .h5 file accessible through the `CheckpointFile` interface from `firedrake`.
+The file has attributes `/times/idx/` that store the time of each entry and the attribute `/time/last_idx` indicates the last valid index.
+The `Function`s are stored using corresponding indices.
 	 Otherwise this is a .csv file containing time in the first entry of each line, and the solution in the remaining entries

 - save\_steps: the number of intermediate steps to save.

 	 The default is to save steps at delta\_t time interval if a filename is provided.

-- ivp\_options: a dictionary of arguments to pass to the exact solver.
+- ivp\_options: a dictionary of arguments to pass to the adaptive solver.

 	This includes the tolerances, which have default values of rtol=1e-10 and atol=1e-12

-- ivp\_method: the exact solver to use.
+- ivp\_method: the adaptive solver to use.

 	The default is RK45 from scipy for the non-finite element version, and Dormand-Prince from the pythOS collection for the finite element version.